CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 #### RStudio example

 To build custom R images, you do not need to start from scratch.
-Many pre-built R images are already available in docker registries.
-Especially, the [rocker project](https://github.com/rocker-org/rocker-versioned2) contains a large set of images with various configurations provided in [DockerHub](https://hub.docker.com/u/rocker/).
-You can therefore start with one of these pre-existing images.
+Many pre-built R images are already available in public docker registries.

 For adding packages or configurations you can use [scripts provided by Rocker on their github page](https://github.com/rocker-org/rocker-versioned2/tree/master/scripts), edit them or write your own from scratch and copy them into the docker file system.
 These scripts usually contain system dependencies and required packages for your needs.